nicode-io/The_Starting_Point/README.md

         *   Activate your virtual environment:
             ```$ source environment_name/bin/activate```
         *   From now the start of your command prompt will be your environment name, all packages or library you'll install in it won't be linked to your VPS's system but only to this virtual environment :magic_wand:
+    *   Close your venv environment: *CTRL + D*
     *   Delete your virtual environment
         *   Simply delete *environment_name* folder with:
             ```$ sudo rm -r .../environment_name/*```

+    ####    DJANGO
+    >   A Powerful Web-Framework using Python to develop beautiful-builded websites with a high-level of security.
+Your website will growth more and more ?
+Django then shines !
+    *   Installation

 ---

 **BeCode** Intensive Bootcamp